Onestop-Agrotech/Seva-Consumer/README.md

 * Developers: chekout the [wiki](https://www.wiki.com) page for instructions on how to set things up and commit changes.
 * All other contributors: please see our general [contributor] guidelines.
 ```
+For contributers it is recommended to go throught the [Wiki](https://github.com/Onestop-Agrotech/Seva-Consumer/wiki) page once.

 ## Support.
 For any type of security issues please report directly to info@theonestop.co.in.